 - Begins to show signs of boredom.

 Here are some other tips to consider when you are monitoring student performance:

 - Increase goals by 10 words at a time.

 - Increase levels by half grade levels.
 Occasionally there are students who can handle skipping a full level.

 - Before altering a level, be sure the student is averaging 80% on his or her comprehension questions.
 You don’t want to move a student into harder material if his or her comprehension isn't strong.

 - Always discuss the change with the student and ask for input.

-We have lots of other helpful information about monitoring student performance on our website.
+We have lots of other helpful information about monitoring student performance in the Knowledgebase.
 Please leave a comment if you have any tips or stories you would like to share or if you have questions.